adc77/pdf_chat/README.md

 # Chat with PDF

-This project is a Streamlit application that allows users to interact with PDF documents using Retrieval-Augmented Generation (RAG) technology.
+This project is a Streamlit application that allows users to interact with PDF documents using Retrieval-Augmented Generation (RAG).
 The application processes PDF files, extracts their content, and enables users to ask questions about the content.

 ## Features